StudentLoans999/Cloud-Resume-Challenge/Step 13/README.md

-Created a new GitHub repository called Cloud-Resume-Challenge
+Created a new GitHub branch in my AWS repo called Cloud-Resume-Challenge

 All the steps below are given by GitHub (except for configuring your identity)